monroviatech/monroviatech.github.io/meetup.md

 ## When?

+Thursday, April 27th, 6.30 PM.
-First Tuesday of the month at 6.30 PM.
+-First Tuesday of the month at 6.30 PM.-

 ## Where?